YouTube video for this section is still under creation. Please be patient ^^

 This is roughly what the tool-calling mechanism looks like:

-This doesn't take into account many tweaks Yacana makes like model's runtime config updates (in case of infinite loops), optional tools, self-reflection, multi-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it definitely is the classic process of calling tools one after the other.
+This doesn't take into account many tweaks Yacana makes like model's runtime config updates (in case of infinite loops), optional tools, self-reflection, multi-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it's a good representation of the internal process of calling tools one after the other.

 Additional behavior information: